CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/hairpin-nats.md

 }}}

 ### Overview
-This article discusses what a Hairpin NAT is and its support within CenturyLink Cloud
+This article discusses what a Hairpin NAT is and its support within Lumen Cloud

 ### What is a Hairpin NAT?
 Also referred to as "hairpinning", [hairpinning](//en.wikipedia.org/wiki/Hairpinning) describes communication between two hosts behind the same NAT device using their mapped endpoint.

 ### Hairpinning/Hairpin NAT support
-CenturyLink Cloud supports Hairpinning/Hairpin NAT services at a platform level globally.
+Lumen Cloud supports Hairpinning/Hairpin NAT services at a platform level globally.
 Any **new or existing** public IP addresses are provided with this functionality.

-### How Hairpin NAT works within CenturyLink Cloud
+### How Hairpin NAT works within Lumen Cloud
-Hairpin NAT optimizes the path that traffic takes between servers within CenturyLink Cloud.
+Hairpin NAT optimizes the path that traffic takes between servers within Lumen Cloud.
 When a cloud server initiates traffic to a public IP address that is hosted in the same datacenter, the hairpin functionality keeps the traffic internal to the datacenter edge network infrastructure as it does not need to be forwarded to the internet.
 Therefore a cloud server can communicate with another cloud server in the same datacenter using the private or public IP.

 Hairpin flow example - Destination server 10.10.20.x with public IP 65.x.x.x
 1. CLC server 10.20.30.x sends a packet to 65.x.x.x